 Leaders of venture capital (VC) and private equity (PE) firms — and entrepreneurs helming the technology companies they invest in — know that effective cybersecurity is important to their success.
 But as with VC and PE firms focusing on portfolio performance, and tech startups focused on growth, cybersecurity sometimes falls lower on their priority lists than it should.

 Integrating cybersecurity practices from the beginning of any strategic business plan is always a good idea.
-Otherwise, once an incident occurs and you need to figure out where you need to fix the processes, you have to start backpedaling.
+In doing so, companies can greatly diminish the risk to valuable assets and information when an incident occurs.
 When cybersecurity practices are integrated from the beginning, it’s much easier to figure out where you need to fix processes or apply technical solutions.

-Here are several keys to cybersecurity for tech startups and VC firms to prioritize.
+Here are several keys to cybersecurity for tech startups, PE firms and VC firms to prioritize.

-The above-mentioned scams took the form of “business email compromise” (BEC) or “man-in-middle” schemes; in these scams, cybercriminals use spoofed email addresses and lookalike domain names to divert messages from intended recipients to fraudsters, and obtain more and more information, ultimately leading to fraudulent transactions.
-According to data from the FBI, these kinds of BEC (or EAC, for “email account compromise”) incidents are the costliest form of all internet crime: The FBI received 19,369 complaints of BEC/EAC in 2020, with victims losing a collective approximately $1.8 billion.
+The above-mentioned scams took the form of “business email compromise” (BEC) or “man-in-middle” schemes.
+In these scams, cybercriminals use spoofed email addresses and lookalike domain names to divert messages from intended recipients to fraudsters, and obtain sensitive, valuable information, ultimately leading to fraudulent transactions.
+According to data from the FBI, these kinds of BEC (or EAC, for “email account compromise”) incidents are the costliest form of all internet crime: In 2020, the FBI received 19,369 complaints of BEC/EAC, with victims losing approximately a collective $1.8 billion.
+These losses amount to nearly half of the total of $4.2 billion in losses racked up from all-around Internet crime in 2020.

 Email compromise in general is still the number one choice for attackers, followed by ransomware for tech and PE/VC firms.